Why Does My Ferret Have Vomiting Or Diarrhea Issues?

 Not finding that evidence is not a guarantee that nothing dangerous was swallowed.
 There can be long time lapses between the time the material was eaten and the time the object or material manages to move out of the stomach and into their intestine.
 Blockages of the intestine can lead to death in ferrets in 1-2 days – particularly when the blockage leads to large amounts of gas (bloat).
 Dried or fresh fruit also presents a blockage problem because ferrets were not designed to digest plant material.

 Suspicious signs of something having been swallowed are erratically passed stools, loose stools, straining, stools containing mucous or blood, and stools that are off color, greenish or tarry.
 Stools that are a smaller diameter than normal are also a common warning that the ferret’s intestine is partially blocked.
 Vomiting, weakness, decreased appetite, decreased weight, dehydration, nausea – any of those signs are cause to visit your veterinarian.
-Sometimes your vet will be able to feel these objects through your pet’s tummy.
+Sometimes your veterinarian will be able to feel these objects through your pet’s tummy.
 In any case, an x-ray – often taken after giving the pet liquid barium – usually detects foreign material in the pet’s digestive tract.

 When intestinal obstruction or the threat of intestinal obstruction is confirmed, the recommended treatment is generally surgery to remove the material.